Analogue filter: Electrical resonance

 Resonance was noticed early on in experiments with the Leyden jar, invented in 1746.
-The Leyden jar stores electricity due to its capacitance, and is, in fact, an early form of capacitor.
+The Leyden jar stores electricity due to its capacitance, and is, in fact, an early form of a capacitor.
 When a Leyden jar is discharged by allowing a spark to jump between the electrodes, the discharge is oscillatory.
 This was not suspected until 1826, when Felix Savary in France, and later (1842) Joseph Henry in the US noted that a steel needle placed close to the discharge does not always magnetise in the same direction.
 They both independently drew the conclusion that there was a transient oscillation dying with time.

 Hermann von Helmholtz in 1847 published his important work on conservation of energy in part of which he used those principles to explain why the oscillation dies away, that it is the resistance of the circuit which dissipates the energy of the oscillation on each successive cycle.
 Helmholtz also noted that there was evidence of oscillation from the electrolysis experiments of William Hyde Wollaston.
-Wollaston was attempting to decompose water by electric shock but found that both hydrogen and oxygen were present at both electrodes.
-In normal electrolysis they would separate, one to each electrode.
+Wollaston was attempting to decompose water by electric shock, but found that both hydrogen and oxygen were present at both electrodes.
+In normal electrolysis, they would separate, one to each electrode.

-Helmholtz explained why the oscillation decayed but he had not explained why it occurred in the first place.
-This was left to Sir William Thomson (Lord Kelvin) who, in 1853, postulated that there was inductance present in the circuit as well as the capacitance of the jar and the resistance of the load.
+Helmholtz explained why the oscillation decayed, but he had not explained why it occurred in the first place.
+This was left to Sir William Thomson (Lord Kelvin), who, in 1853, postulated that there was inductance present in the circuit as well as the capacitance of the jar and the resistance of the load.
 This established the physical basis for the phenomenon – the energy supplied by the jar was partly dissipated in the load but also partly stored in the magnetic field of the inductor.

 So far, the investigation had been on the natural frequency of transient oscillation of a resonant circuit resulting from a sudden stimulus.
 More important from the point of view of filter theory is the behaviour of a resonant circuit when driven by an external AC signal: there is a sudden peak in the circuit's response when the driving signal frequency is at the resonant frequency of the circuit.
 James Clerk Maxwell heard of the phenomenon from Sir William Grove in 1868 in connection with experiments on dynamos, and was also aware of the earlier work of Henry Wilde in 1866.
 Maxwell explained resonance mathematically, with a set of differential equations, in much the same terms that an RLC circuit is described today.

 Heinrich Hertz (1887) experimentally demonstrated the resonance phenomena by building two resonant circuits, one of which was driven by a generator and the other was tunable and only coupled to the first electromagnetically (i.e., no circuit connection).
 Hertz showed that the response of the second circuit was at a maximum when it was in tune with the first.
 The diagrams produced by Hertz in this paper were the first published plots of an electrical resonant response.